christianaistleitner/graalvm-native-image-verbose-gc-visualizer/README.md

 _Project in Software Engineering (339.018) - Johannes Kepler Universität Linz_

-# Verbose GC logs visualizer for GraalVM Native Image
+# Verbose GC Log Visualizer for GraalVM Native Image

 When executing a native image, the options `-XX:+VerboseGC -XX:+PrintGCTimes -XX:+TraceHeapChunks` can be used to print detailed information on garbage collection.